hobin-kim/hobin-kim.github.io/index.md

 __Minions Robot__[(demo)](https://www.youtube.com/watch?v=eK8QzA2e_r0)<br/>
 _Nov 2019_ <br/>
-This was part of an assignment for the ID220 course in the Department of Industrial Design at KAIST.
+This was part of a course project for the ID220 at KAIST.
 I felt that RC cars controlled solely by joysticks were too conventional, and I wanted to break away from that by enabling control through hand motions using Arduino, creating a more engaging interaction.
 I attached flexible thin-film pressure sensors to a glove, allowing it to detect bending motions so that users could control the RC car with hand gestures.<br/>

 Additionally, I designed the RC car to resemble a Minion, giving it a more friendly and approachable appearance.
 I also added a special feature: when users form a mini heart gesture with their fingers, a flower pops up from the car’s head as a playful touch.